Kim R. Holmes, a Distinguished Fellow at The Heritage Foundation, oversaw the think tank’s defense and foreign policy team for more than two decades.

 Holmes joined Heritage in 1985 and rose to vice president in 1991.
-He was a founding editor of the annual Index of Economic Freedom, which has become a signature Heritage publication.
+He was a founding editor of the annual Index of Economic Freedom, which has become a signature Heritage publication, and in 2014 celebrated its 20th anniversary.
 He led the think tank’s efforts to convince the United States to withdraw from the Anti-Ballistic Missile Treaty.
 He launched Heritage’s widely respected homeland security program after September 11, as well as its program on international trade, and expanded the missile defense program to what it is today.

 Recognized around the globe as one of Washington’s foremost foreign and defense policy experts, Holmes is a member of the Council on Foreign Relations, where he formerly served on the Washington Advisory Committee.
 Previous appointments include the Defense Policy Board, which is the U.S. defense secretary’s primary resource for expert outside advice; the Board of Directors of the Center for International Private Enterprise; and public member of the U.S. delegation to the Organization for Security and Cooperation in Europe.